joaohenggeler/eternal-wanderer/Source/README.md

 * `check_availability`: enable to check if the Wayback Machine and CDX API are available before recording.
 If this is enabled and these services are down, the script will keep retrying indefinitely.
 While it's recommended that you leave this option enabled, there have been cases where this check says the services are down when snapshots can be loaded successfully.
 In those situations, this option should be temporarily disabled so the script doesn't hang forever.

+* `hide_scrollbars`: enable to hide the scrollbars of every page element.

 * `page_cache_wait`: how long to wait for a page snapshot to finish requesting and caching assets before recording (in seconds).

 * `media_cache_wait`: how long to wait for a media snapshot to finish requesting and caching assets before recording (in seconds).